 Now, the “hand bra” is a popular pose in this supersexed media age.
 But Defy DC did more than co-opt a meme.
 They went right out and stole the most famous hand bra image of all from a mainstream media giant.
 Recognize the photo?
-Answer after the break.
+Answer below.

 The September 1993 cover of Rolling Stone, featuring a then-27-year-old Janet Jackson topless, was named the magazine’s “Most Popular Cover Ever”.

 Is it okay to steal creative work for charity?
 I don’t think so.
 Especially when you yourself are in a creative field.